How to Care for Baby Chicks, Ducks, & Geese thumbnail image

 CORNISH ROCK CROSS

-Try starting these chicks on broiler starter.
+Try starting Cornish Rock Cross chicks on a broiler starter.
 The higher protein seems to help them avoid leg problems.
 After the first 2 weeks, remove uneaten feed at dusk.
 Fill the feeders again in the morning.
-Leave access to the waterers 24hrs/day..
+Leave access to the waterers 24hrs/day.

 QUAIL, PHEASANT, CHUKAR, GUINEA, TURKEY CHICKS